ni/nimi-python/docs/niscope/functions.rst

     :type which_trigger: :py:data:`niscope.WhichTrigger`

-.. py:method:: unlock_session()
+.. py:method:: unlock_session(caller_has_lock)

-    Releases a lock that you acquired on an instrument session using :py:meth:`niscope.Session.lock_session`.
+    Releases a lock that you acquired on an device session using :py:meth:`nidcpower.Session.lock_session`.
+Refer to :py:meth:`nidcpower.Session.lock_session` for additional
+    information on session locks.

+    :param caller_has_lock:

+        This parameter is optional.
+If you do not want to use this parameter, pass None.

+        Use this parameter in complex methods to keep track of whether you obtain a lock and therefore need to unlock the session.
+Pass False to the initial lock_session call and store the return value into a variable.
+Pass in the variable as well as putting the return value into the same variable for each call to lock_session or unlock_session.

+    :type caller_has_lock: bool

     :rtype: bool
     :return:

-            This parameter serves as a convenience; if you do not want to use this parameter, pass VI_NULL.
+            This parameter is optional.
+If you do not want to use this parameter, pass None.

-            Use this parameter in complex methods to keep track of whether you have obtained a lock and therefore need to unlock the session; pass the address of a local ViBoolean variable; in the declaration of the local variable, initialize it to False; pass the address of the same local variable to any other calls you make to :py:meth:`niscope.Session.lock_session` or :py:meth:`niscope.Session.unlock_session` in the same method.
+            Use this parameter in complex methods to keep track of whether you obtain a lock and therefore need to unlock the session.
+Pass False to the initial lock_session call and store the return value into a variable.
+Pass in the variable as well as putting the return value into the same variable for each call to lock_session or unlock_session.